As Chelsea Reopens, a New Exhibition Looks at the Experience of Living in a Black Body

 The show also focuses on the contrast of movement and stillness.
 Attendees will experience the strength of LaToya Hobbs’s Kafinwe (2019), featuring a woman in glasses and traditional African attire.
 The subject portrayed in the acrylic, collage, and relief carving on wood panel asserts a firm gaze directed nearly past the viewer, but in a fashion that still fosters a deep sense of connection.
 In contrast, Nate Lewis’s abstract Signaling, 40 (2020), an inkjet print focused on the body in motion, cements the fluidity of shape-shifting—that is, of becoming who we wish to be.
 The splash of color of the body’s organs, the negative space portrayed in the torso, and the power of the arms, hands, and spine only reinforce the beauty of Black bodies, and of what it means to exist in the world today.

 Art has always inspired an open dialogue, and it wouldn’t make sense to host this social justice–focused, post-COVID-19 exhibition without a focus on candid conversation.
 And so “VOICES,” in addition to showcasing the works of emerging Black artists, features a number of conversations facilitated by Natasha Roberts.
 The exhibition’s live panel includes names like Zachary Tye Richardson, Che Morales, Jenée-Daria Strand, Jeffrey Meris, and Natasha Becker; these conversations are all accompanied by Instagram Lives from Daphne Dallo, LaToya Hobbs, and Phyllis Stephens.

-, “VOICES” will certainly be a welcome return to the pleasure of seeing art in person.
+For those who do attend, “VOICES” will certainly be a welcome return to the pleasure of seeing art in person.
 The artists and works on display are at times daunting, while at others, they are incredibly beautiful.
 In showcasing the power of the Black body, the work in the show feels both timely and timeless all at once.